The South West region is the UK’s third largest visitor economy, with Devon playing a key role in attracting visitors who spend over £2.5BN per year.

 - Jack Wills – Heritage fashion and lifestyle brand

-- Bird Sunglasses – Fashionable ethical brand of sunglasses
+- Bird Eyewear – Fashionable ethical brand of sunglasses

 - Shoes – Rainbow Club Rainbow Clube shoes (a royal favourite)